scalar-labs/cassy/README.md

 $ // TODO: grpc-gateway for HTTP/1.0
 ```

-The following actions are also needed:
+The following actions are also required:
 * Place a SSH private key without passphrase in the master node and a corresponding public key to each Cassandra node.
 * Configure AWS config and credential properly.
 (Note that the first version only supports AWS S3 as a blob store)